benkilimnik/portfolio/TheLorax-develop/README.md

+# React App
-This dynamic website was built for a client in Cambodia and is hosted under https://northerntorch.com.
+I built this react app for a client in Cambodia.
+A production-ready version is currently in use and hosted under https://northerntorch.com.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).